It’s the work of a weekend and it could save you thousands, so why wouldn’t you conceal this unsightly feature if you’re trying to sell your house?

 Maximise the space around a wall-mounted boiler with a utility unit.
 It means you can keep other household items stashed tidily away.
 "Ask your local carpenter for rates and recommendations on the most affordable fireproof material for the job," says Fifi.

-So there you have it.
-Making a small, considered improvement to hiding your boiler could make you extra pounds on a sale price, and make your home lovelier too.
+So there you have it, making a small, considered improvement to disguise your boiler could make you extra pounds on a sale price, and make your home all the more attractive too.

 Be the first to comment